How to Get Admission in MBBS in Government College 2026: Eligibility, NEET, Counselling & Admission Process

 PwD | 5% (of total seats) |

-Top Government Colleges by State
+How to get admission in MBBS in government college: Top Government Colleges by State

 Below is a list of some of the top government medical colleges in India, categorized by state.
 This will give you a clear picture of where to focus your NEET preparation, helping you aim for the best colleges in the country.